TimotheChiesi/Validation_Code/README.md

 4. **Verify Contact Navigation**:
   - Charge the page.
+  - Click on the "Contactez-nous" button.
-  - Verify that the contact section is OK.
+  - Verify that we land on /contact URL.

 ### Feedback